stephane-vanraes/svelte/site/content/docs/02-template-syntax.md

 ---

 The `<svelte:window>` element allows you to add event listeners to the `window` object without worrying about removing them when the component is destroyed, or checking for the existence of `window` when server-side rendering.

+It can only be at the top level of your markup and must never be inside an block or element.

 ```sv
 <script>